tekknolagi/isdt/lecture-notes/2-vcs.md

 Git won't let you make a commit unless something in your repository has changed[^empty-commit].
 So make a change by adding a new file:

-[^empty-commit]: Well, technically, you can use `--allow-empty`, but the
+[^empty-commit]: You can override this behavior with the `--allow-empty` flag,
-    occasions you'll want to are few and far between.
+    but the occasions you'll want to are few and far between.

 ```
-$ echo 'file contents' > myfile
+$ echo 'file contents' >myfile
 $
 ```

-Now, `git status` has more to tell you:
+Now, `git status` has more to tell us:

 ```
 $ git status